- Eric Luvisotto, Technology Transfer Officer, University of Waterloo, Waterloo Commercialization Office;

 The Waterloo Commercialization Office (WatCo) offers commercialization services and expertise to package and convert research innovations into commercially viable products and services.

-The workshop will start with a reivew of University of Waterloo IP followed by a detailed discussion on Trademarks, Trade Secrets, Industrial Designs.
+The workshop will start with a review of University of Waterloo IP followed by a detailed discussion on Copyright protection.
 A Q&A and short networking session will follow.

 Eric Luvisotto is a registered Canadian Patent Agent (2003) and has earned his Master’s and Bachelor’s degrees in Engineering from the University of Waterloo.
-He is a member of the Intellectual Property Institute of Canada (IPIC), and the Licensing Executives Society with the Association of University Technology Managers (AUTM).
+He is a member of the Intellectual Property Institute of Canada (IPIC), the Licensing Executives Society, and the Association of University Technology Managers (AUTM).

 Eric has many years of experience in the field of Intellectual Property (IP) and spans a wide variety of experiences including working for two Canadian IP law firms, founding and running his own Start-Up company, and working “in-house” for a large automotive parts manufacturer.

 As a Technology Transfer Officer with the Waterloo Commercialization Office (WatCo) at the University of Waterloo since 2008, Eric analyzes new ideas for patentability and commercial potential, negotiates licensing agreements, and is also involved with the facilitation of Start-Up companies.